EU countries are responsible for their own education and training systems, but the EU helps them set joint goals and share good practices.

-Through the ‘Copenhagen Process’ European countries (including all EU member countries), trade unions and employers cooperate to improve vocational and educational training.
-One result of this cooperation is the European credit system & quality-assurance network, which help people work and study abroad.
+Through the Copenhagen Process, European countries (including all EU countries), trade unions and employers cooperate to improve vocational and educational training.
+One result is the European credit system and quality-assurance network, which help people work and study abroad.

-The 'Bologna Process' and launch of the European Higher Education Area aim to make it easier to move between education systems in Europe by promoting mutual recognition of periods of study, comparable qualifications and uniform quality standards.
+The purpose of the Bologna process and the European Higher Education Area is to make it easier to move between education systems within Europe, by promoting mutual recognition of periods of study, comparable qualifications and uniform quality standards.

 Manuscript updated in November 2014

 This publication is part of the 'European Union explained' series